 There are dozens of different kosher labels, many of which come from different certifying organizations.
-If a food is certified for Passover, this will be indicated in a separate label.
-The labels may also indicate if a food is dairy, meat, or pareve.
+If a food is certified for Passover, this will be indicated with a separate label.
+The labels may also indicate whether a food is dairy, meat, or pareve.

 If you’re trying to adhere to kosher dietary guidelines, it’s best to choose only foods with these labels in order to avoid accidentally eating something non-kosher.

-Summary If you keep kosher, be sure to look for appropriate labels when you shop.
-Kosher foods often feature a certification to guarantee they have met all the necessary stipulations.
+If you keep kosher, be sure to look for appropriate labels when you shop.
+Kosher foods often feature a certification to guarantee they have met all the necessary requirements.

 “Kosher” refers to a Jewish dietary framework for food preparation, processing, and consumption.

-Though variations exist, most guidelines prohibit pairing meat and dairy and only allow certain animals to be eaten.
+Though variations exist, most guidelines forbid pairing meat and dairy and allow only certain animals to be eaten.

 Foods not considered meat or dairy are generally accepted, provided they’re produced using kosher equipment and practices.

 Additional rules may be imposed during religious holidays.

 Because of the complexities of modern food production, it can be difficult to know whether many processed foods are kosher.
 To avoid any missteps, always look for kosher certification labels.